 PhD in Criminology, Law and Society

-US News Ranks Us Among the Top 10Mason's doctoral program in criminology, law and society is ranked among the Top 10 criminology programs in the nation by U.S. News and World Report.
+US News Ranks Us Among the Top 10Mason's doctoral program in criminology, law and society is ranked among the Top 10 criminology programs in the nation by U.S. News & World Report.
 The program produces scholars who receive faculty positions at highly regarded institutions and leaders in policy and applied settings.
 The department is internationally renowned for its applied research in policing, courts, and corrections, with particular emphases in organizational change, community partnerships, crime and place, rehabilitation and recidivism, and social justice.
 The department's multidisciplinary faculty has a wide-range of expertise—including in law, sociology, psychology, political science, and criminology—which gives students a rich variety of perspectives.

 Students pursue a rigorous course of study that prepares them to conduct high quality scientific research in the criminal justice field and make a difference in the development and evaluation of justice policies and practices.
 They learn cutting-edge social science methods and data analysis skills and collaborate on projects that advance knowledge in the social sciences and help make the criminal justice system fairer and more effective.